Registration for the 2022/23 regular season is OPEN. Early Bird Pricing is in effect from June 3-June 30.

-CHILDREN’S RINGETTE PROGRAM – Our 2020/21 program for the Active Start, U10 and U12 age groups follows the format outlined by Ringette Alberta.
-Teams will compete in mini-league cohorts within our health zone as prescribed by the Ringette Alberta guidelines.
+CHILDREN’S RINGETTE PROGRAM – Our program for the Active Start, U10 and U12 age groups follows the format outlined by Ringette Alberta.
+Teams compete in the Chinook League (formerly Zone 1-2-3 League) which is coordinated by Ringette Calgary.

-- Active Start age group for 5-6 yr olds will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a cross ice format.
+- Active Start age group for 5-6 yr olds will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a cross ice format with small-size nets.

-- U10 Step 1 and U10 Step 2 age groups will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a half ice format.
+- U10 Step 1 and U10 Step 2 age groups will focus on the development of key skills and fundamentals through 3 vs 3 plus goalies game play on a half ice format with small-size nets.

-- U10 Step 3 and U12 will play 5 v 5 plus goalies on a full ice format similar to previous seasons.
+- U10 Step 3 will play 5 v 5 plus goalies on a full ice format.

-- Questions about registering your U12-U19 player as a Full-Time or Part-Time goalie?
+- Questions about registering your U14-U19 player as a Full-Time or Part-Time goalie?
 Check our Goalie Development page for some general info and FAQs.